jaurenigel/flexi-api/README.md

-# ContiTouch Project Management System v1.0 API
+# FlexiPMS is a basic aglie/scrum like project management system
+## Version 1.0.0 API